aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/01-hybrid-networking/_index.md

 ---
-title: 'Hybrid Networking: Connecting Your On-Premises Network to Your AWS Environment'
+title: 'Connecting Your On-Premises Network to Your AWS Environment'
 menuTitle: 'Hybrid Networking'
 disableToc: true
 weight: 10